triangledirt/books/RAPE!.md

 Laely got it right: keep that ass clean, keep that pussy shaved.
 I think she be moisturizin' her ass because when we was fuckin' her I gotst a couple fingers down there and that ass felt like watermelon seabreeze or some shit.

-Laely be keepin' her pussy tight, be keepin' her hair done, breasts ridin' high---always lookin' right.
+Laely be keepin' her pussy tight, be keepin' her hair done, breasts ridin' high—always lookin' right.
 She be seemin' like she lead a charmed life, if you ask me.
 But then me thinks about what we dids to her.

 Imagine it.
 You is goin' out for drinks with a guy and he intentionally get you so drunk you's can hardly walk home, such that you has to be leanin' on the guy and shit.

 You get home.
 That motherfucker argues with your ass, then kicks yo' ass across the room.
 You be hittin' the door and BAM! you be goin' down.
-Half conscious, you be lyin' in a pool of your own blood---bleedin' from the lip.
+Half conscious, you be lyin' in a pool of your own blood—bleedin' from the lip.

 Your cooch be scared, because you know this nigga wants to bone.
 It be curlin' up in all its inside places, fearin' the cock that wants to FUCK IT!